 - You were elected the 4th President of Sierra Leone in 2007, and you led the reconstruction of the country that was hitherto devastated by war.
 Your love for your people and strides in governance have remained lessons in leadership for other leaders across the continent.
 What factors would you say were responsible for the successes recorded under your administration?

 Let me, first of all, use this opportunity to once more thank the people of Sierra Leone for giving me the mandate to serve them for two consecutive terms.
 I remain incredibly grateful to my fellow citizens and God for that.
-I believe very many factors contributed to the successes recorded under my tenure as President of the Republic of Sierra Leone.
+I believe very many factors contributed to the successes recorded during my tenure as President of the Republic of Sierra Leone.

 - First among these was our decision to bridge the regional divide in our body politics.
 Regardless of which region or tribe, we believed that individuals had a role to play at any level they deemed suitable and competent.

-- The media, civil society, opposition supporters and leaders enjoyed the liberty to hold my Government accountable – we had no political prisoners or prisoners of conscience.
-It was such recognition of unity in diversity, public participation and freedoms that fostered the unprecedented national cohesion our nation enjoyed during my tenure.
+- The media, civil society, opposition supporters, and leaders enjoyed the liberty to hold my Government accountable – we had no political prisoners or prisoners of conscience.
+It was such recognition of unity in diversity, public participation, and freedoms that fostered the unprecedented national cohesion our nation enjoyed during my tenure.

 - We also emphasized openness and transparency in governance.
 The Open Government Initiative / Partnership (OGI/OGP) in the Office of the President created the platform for members of the public to contribute to policy formulation.